fbacchella/SmiExtensions/README.md

 # SmiExtensions
 Helper classes to parse a MIB database that can be used with SNMP4J

 It provides a way to resolve OID using string instead of numerical notation.
-It don't try to parse mib.
+It don't try to parse MIB.
 Instead it expect that to be done by net-snmp and used a tree dump.

 To get a full dump if net-snmp is fully configured, one can use the command: